VlachosGroup/openmkm/docs/install.md

 ## Boost & Eigen
 Boost and Eigen are C++ template libraries and often are distributed with Linux.
-Refer to distro package manageer documentation on how to obtain them.
+Refer to distro package manager documentation on how to obtain them.

 ## SUNDIALS installation
 [SUNDIALS][sundials_page] is a numerical solver suite from Lawrence Livermore National Lab.
 OpenMKM is tested with SUNDIALS 3.1.1.
-For linux, SUNDIALS is often available from distro package managers.
+For Linux, SUNDIALS is often available from distro package managers.
 If the required version is not supplied with distro, one can [download SUNDIALS][sundials_download] and follow the supplied instructions to install.